Clean Up 14-Year Oil Spill or Face $40K Daily Fine, Feds Tell Taylor Energy

 The massive spill and ongoing oil pollution in the gulf’s waters was even the subject of a recent episode of the show “Patriot Act” hosted by Hasan Minhaj.

-On Oct 23, a day after the Post's report was published, the U.S. Coast Guard ordered Taylor to "institute a … system to capture, contain, or remove oil" or face the $40,000-per-day penalty, the newspaper reported on Tuesday.
+On Oct 23, a day after the Post’s report was published, the U.S. Coast Guard ordered Taylor to stop the leak, WWL-TV New Orleans was first to report.
+Taylor was ordered to “institute a … system to capture, contain, or remove oil” or face the $40,000-per-day penalty, according to details of the order published by The Washington Post on Tuesday.

 The spill stems from a Taylor-owned production platform located 12 miles off the coast of Louisiana that was toppled by an underwater mudslide caused by Hurricane Ivan in 2004.

 Left unchecked, the discharge could continue for another 100 years or more until the oil in the underground reservoir is depleted, a government agency warns.

 So far, the Taylor site has spewed an estimated 1.5 million barrels to 3.5 million barrels of oil into gulf waters, which could surpass the 4 million barrels released from the BP blowout, the Post reported.

 After 14 years, the @USCG says an ongoing #oilspill in the #GulfofMexico needs to be contained: “The worst-case estimate of the daily volume of release far exceeds previous estimates and is in the order of hundreds of barrels per day.” @davidhammerWWL @HealthyGulf @sejorg @WWLTV pic.twitter.com/Zt1PxDiJ61

 Taylor balked at the government’s order.
 “The inflated volumes are completely inconsistent with the scientific record built over a decade by the world’s leading scientists, including those regularly relied upon by the government,” a company spokesperson told the Post.